-Staying fit and healthy in our hectic lifestyles is next to impossible.
-We try, but still get very little time for ourselves.
-We perpetually stay in a confused state when it comes to spending our time smartly.
+Staying fit and healthy in our hectic lifestyles can be tiring.
+Sometimes when things are attached to nostalgia it makes the experience rather refreshing.
 For many of us, the phrase "no pain, no gain" is true when it comes to fitness.
 We try to make our workout sessions exciting and fun, but imagine how boring is it to do a 30-minute cardio on a treadmill or elliptical?
 No doubt, it gets the job done, but it's extremely monotonous and feels like a task.

 Remember when exercise used to be fun?
 When we were kids the outdoor activities kept us engaged and we enjoyed every bit of it.
-The recess time- that 30- to 60-minute session of enjoyment in the middle of the school day helped us stay physically healthy and propel off unexpressed energy, too.
 Staying outdoor in fresh air and sun is very good for our health.
 There is an unseen connection between our level of happiness and the amount of time we spend outdoors.

 So, what are you waiting for?
 Gather up your friends, channel your inner kid, and feel the burn with these schoolyard-inspired workouts that can help you feel happy and stay fit-

 Hopscotch lets you work the large muscles in your back and legs, thanks to its playing technique that involves bending over.
 This will also help you in improving balance and leg strength by hopping on one leg.
 Go ahead, break the chalk and draw a hopscotch board on the pavement.
 This heart-pumping workout helps you burn between five to 15 calories per minute, depending upon your weight and hopping vigour.